riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 _How can we do this?_

-There are actually a few  ways of doing this, but we can actually use the segue to pass whatever data we want, we just need to create a function to prepare everything for the segue.
-We'll get back to this in a bit
+There are actually a few  ways of doing this, but we can actually use the segue to pass whatever data we want, we just need to create a function to prepare everything for the segue. _We'll get back to this in a bit._

 But first let's add the text labels we're going to use to display the information, as well as the buttons to either start a new game or exit.